jyotsna-biotech/Bio-Enterprise-Analysis-Series/README.md

 ---
 *Developed as part of my continuous preparation and core research focus for the MPhil in Bioscience Enterprise (MBE) at the University of Cambridge.*
+- **Case 03:** Moderna Inc. — Personalized mRNA oncology, individualized neoantigen therapies, platform scalability, and the enterprise challenge of transforming a pandemic vaccine leader into a diversified biotechnology powerhouse.